k9ordon/k9ordon.github.io/_posts/2016-03-09-meteor-a-lovestory.md

 ## Final words

 I :green_heart: Meteor.js for getting non-funky stuff out of the way.
-You can build fast and modern stuff very efficiently.
-And focus on the more refined stuff in later iterations.
+You can build fast and modern stuff very efficiently and focus on the more refined stuff in later iterations.